 Filling the reservoir

-One of the last steps in building the Site C dam is to fill the reservoir, which could begin as early as fall 2023.
+One of the last steps in building the Site C dam is to fill the reservoir.
 Reservoir filling will take about four months, widening the Peace River by an average of two to three times.

 Filling the Reservoir

 One of the last steps in building Site C is to fill the reservoir, which allows us to put the generating station, spillways, turbines and generators into operation.
 This will provide 1,100 megawatts of capacity, and produce about 5,100 gigawatt hours of electricity each year – enough to power 450,000 homes or 1.7 million electric vehicles.

 When Site C is fully operational, it will generate about 35% of the energy of the W.A.C.
 Bennett Dam, with just 5% of the reservoir area.